xiaohan2012/daily-reading/week-plans/sep-25.md

 - read about graph inference problems (what I read in KDD 2017)

-- find other graph inference problems in kdd papers
+- [X] find other graph inference problems in kdd papers

 - electrical network and random walk
   - chapter 1

-- think about random steiner tree and personalized random walk
+- [X] think about random steiner tree and personalized random walk
+  - is not very easy

 - extreme multi-label learning: faster prediction. can I borrow the idea from sparse local embedding paper (clustering?)